srisivan/creative-writings/travelogue_tirupati.md

 ![Tirupathi](Tirupathi.jpg "Thirupathi")

-This was the first time I went to Tirupati, the temple town.
+This was the first time I went to Tirupati, the temple town, that I can remember of.

-It was 2:30 am, my mother woke me with a cup of coffee.
-After that we got ready for the journey in the next two hours.
+It was 2:30 am, my mother woke me with a cup of coffee and we were getting prepared for the travel.
 Meanwhile, our grandparents were ready  before us.
-My grandfather is well known in the family for his briskness especially to go on a trip like this.
+This was expected as my grandfather is well known in the family for his briskness especially to go on a trip like this.
 My mother and grandmother had prepared lunch and breakfast.
-It was _upma_ for breakfast and _puliogare_ for lunch.
+It was _Upma_ for breakfast and _Puliogare_ for lunch.

-We left for the bus stand in about 4:45 am, with my father, who dropped us.
+We left for the bus stand at about 4:45 am.
+My _appa_ and _chithappa_, dropped us.
 The streets were deserted except for some people and cycles roaming on the road.
-Stray dogs were howling here and there.
+Stray dogs were howling.
 But when we reached the mainroad, there were some trucks and busses moving and honking around.

-The bus arrived after 10 minutes, at 4:55.
+The bus arrived after 10 minutes, at 4:55 am.
 We boarded the bus by five.
 I and my sister found our seats in the front quickly.
 My mother and grandparents were back of us.

-A lady draped in yellow coloured sari and a little aged, urged my mother move front quickly.
-Even though my mother kept on moving and there was no rush, she was pushing hardly against my mother.
+At that instance, a lady draped in yellow coloured sari and a little aged, urged my mother move front quickly.
+Even though my mother kept on moving and there was no rush, she was pushing hard against my mother.
 My mother could feel some  movement in her handbag.
 She finally lost her patience and screamed at the lady to go first.
-The lady left my mother the way and got down the bus and ran away, which was surprising.
+The lady left my mother her way, she got down and walked away.
+Which was surprising.
 My mother settled and checked her bag.
 She was right. _The lady had tried to steal stuff from her bag!
 Thank goodness, my mother's glasses had protected her things._ In a later point of day we realised that pack of chocolates were gone.

-We were lucky enough to find a seats in the front itself.
 The bus started in about five minutes.
-In the first one hour I was awake in the bus.
+For the first one hour I was awake in the bus.
 I was looking out of the window, the world was dark blue colour.
 The trees, plants and buildings made dark patches in the dark blue sky.
 The air was gushing through the windows.
-The feelings was so nice.
+The feeling was so nice.
 After enjoying this for a while, eventually I fell asleep.

 The bus stopped at main stops, like _Mulbagal, Chittor, Kolar, Palmaner._ I had slept nicely till the bus stopped for a break at Mulbagal.
 We had our